pleumann/aoc22/README.md

 ## Pascal ##

-All days contain a solution in [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)) for 8-bit [CP/M](https://en.wikipedia.org/wiki/CP/M), as I'm working on a simple Pascal compiler for [Z80](https://en.wikipedia.org/wiki/Zilog_Z80) in my spare time.
+In addition to the Java source all days contain a solution in [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)) for 8-bit [CP/M](https://en.wikipedia.org/wiki/CP/M), as I'm working on a simple Pascal compiler for [Z80](https://en.wikipedia.org/wiki/Zilog_Z80) in my spare time.
 There is a